PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Intelligence/DataLab1_SQL_ResearchDesignEDACodebook.md

 __How can we make youth care more financially and administratively manageable?__

-More specifically, they want to answer the following sub-questions:

-1. Identify the ‘zorgpaden’, and predict the odds of ‘opschalen’ within these ‘zorgpaden’.
-2. Explain the difference between youth care suppliers in terms of ‘indicatietijd’ and ‘zorgduur’.
-3. Identify the characteristics that influence the amount of youth care provided on a neighbourhood level.

-At the beginning of the project, you will be asked to pick one of these sub-questions or to come up with one yourself.
-During the project, you will work on finding an appropriate answer to your chosen sub-question by applying various BI and ML techniques.
+During the project, you will work on finding an appropriate answer to the research question by applying various BI and ML techniques.

 ***